ja-pavi/pandas-python-quantitative-analysis/README.md

     01/03/2018                   20
     01/04/2018                   25

 **Daily Return** : Daily return is the profit/loss made by the stock compared to the previous day.
-(This is what ew just calculated above).
-A value above one indicates profit, similarly a value below one indicates loss.
-It is also expressed in percentage to convey the information better.
-(When expressed as percentage, if the value is above 0, the stock had give you profit else loss).
-So for the above example the daily returns would be

     Date                         Daily Return                  %Daily Return
     01/01/2018                 10/10 =  1                          -